slcs-jsc/mptrac/README.md

 ### Installation

-First, compile the netCDF and GSL libraries needed for MPTRAC by using the build script:
+First, compile the GSL, netCDF, HDF5, and zlib libraries required by MPTRAC by running the build script:

     cd mptrac/libs
     ./build.sh